phhu/videojs-abloop/README.md

 			start:50    	//in seconds - defaults to 0
 			,end:55    	//in seconds.
 Set to  false to loop to end of video.
 Defaults to false ,enabled:false			//defaults to false
-			,moveToStartIfBeforeStart:false //allow video to play normally before the loop section? defaults to true ,moveToStartIfAfterEnd:true	// defaults to true
+			,loopIfBeforeStart:false //allow video to play normally before the loop section? defaults to true ,looopIfAfterEnd:true	// defaults to true
-			,pauseOnLoop: false     	//if true, after looping video will pause.
+			,pauseAfterLooping: false     	//if true, after looping video will pause.
+Defaults to false ,pauseBeforeLooping: false     	//if true, before looping video will pause.
 Defaults to false ,createButtons: true		//defaults to true
 		}
 	}